peteroupc/html3dutil/tutorials/camera.md

 ### Other Projections

-There are other kinds of possible projections, such as oblique projections.
+There are other kinds of possible projections, such as oblique projections or isometric projections.
 For these and other projections, you can specify a custom projection matrix to the 3D scene using the [`setProjectionMatrix()`](http://peteroupc.github.io/html3dutil/glutil.Scene3D.html#.setProjectionMatrix) method.